 Customers who choose standard painting often pay less upfront but face repainting costs sooner.
 According to a 2024 survey by J.D.
 Power, homeowner satisfaction with paint jobs drops by 30% when the work is completed in under three days (source:

 J.D.
 Power).
 Custom painting takes longer because it is done right.
+At World Pro Painting, our process typically takes 3-5 days for an average home interior, ensuring meticulous attention to every detail.

 Best Practices for a Flawless Finish